genotrance/px/README.md

 ## Installation

-Px can be obtained in multiple ways:-
+Px can be obtained in multiple ways:

 - Download the latest binary ZIP from the [releases](https://github.com/genotrance/px/releases) page.
 Once downloaded, extract to a folder of choice and use the `--save`